 The 2018/19 final was held on Wednesday 20th March.

-The results of the final can be seen by clicking here.
+The results of the final can be seen by clicking here and the result after carry forward here.
 To view the final table for the qualifying rounds click here.

 Congratulations to Peter Hall and Laurence Stone seen holding the trophy and flanked by second place pair Chris Pope and Andy Prothero and third place pair Stephen Lloyd and David Smith.